 4. Avoid opening new accounts

 Applying for new credit will affect your score.
-If you can, avoid opening credit cards or taking out more loans before you apply for a mortgage, as well as when you apply and during loan processing.
-By the same token, don’t close any old accounts, either — this can raise your utilization ratio and have an adverse effect on your score.
+If you can, avoid opening new credit card accounts or taking out more loans before you apply for a mortgage.
+Follow this tip during the application and mortgage underwriting process as well.
+By the same token, don’t close any old accounts, either — this can raise your utilization ratio and have a negative effect on your score.

 5. Get help from a responsible credit user